drBenway/pixi-vn-wiki/ink/ink-pause.md

 -> DONE
 ```

-But if you want to show only the image without the dialogue text using **native *ink*** it is not possible.
-You will have to use the `# pause` command to stop the execution of the steps and set the dialogue text to empty.
+You can use the `pause` to stop the execution of the steps and set the dialogue text to empty.

 The syntax is as follows: